mesosphere/dcos-commons/docs/pages/tutorials/kafka-tutorial.md

 4. The name of a task can be anything but since Kafka has brokers, change the type of the task in the Kafka pod from `node` to `broker`.
 Also, notice that `count` is specified as a property of the `kafka` pod.
 This indicates there will be `count` kafka pods, each of which will run a `broker`.

-5. Next, add the following property to the `broker` task in order to open up the necessary port, and mark it as `advertise`d so that it appears in service information.
+5. Next, add the following property to the `broker` task in order to open up the necessary port, and mark it as `advertise`d so that it appears in service endpoint information.

 ```
 ports: